bowman2001/perplexdoc/content/doc/basic/specialchar/index.md

 ## Emojis

+We can always place them directly as UTF-8 characters into the content without any configuration.

 Hugo supports emojis via codes like :woozy_face: (`:woozy_face:`) in Markdown content, if we set the global parameter [`enableEmoji`][he] to `true`.
-We can also copy them as UTF-8 characters into the content without this configuration.

 There are quite a lot of them according to this [cheat sheet](https://www.webfx.com/tools/emoji-cheat-sheet/).
 Have fun --- but don’t forget that serious web pages are not a personal chat.🙏